 - If you take bicycles on holiday, please store them outside your cottage.
 We know people can be very protective of their bikes, but our buildings have to take priority.

 - Please note that bicycles are not permitted on the South West Coast Path

 - Accidents do happen — from chipping a plate to dropping a glass of red wine over a new cream carpet.
 The cost of replacing or repairing damaged items is considerable, but it’s just not practical for us to follow up all minor incidents.
-For that reason, we ask you to pay a damage deposit waiver fee of £10 with every booking.
-This means you don’t have to pay for any items accidentally broken or damaged during your stay up to the value of £500.
+This means you don’t have to pay for any items accidentally broken or damaged during your stay up to the value of £250.
 Terms and Conditions clause 9.